 - Main office

-- Recreation room
+- Recreation rooms

-- Art room
+- Classrooms

-- Kitchen
+- Kitchens

-- Music room
+- Entrance Hall.

-- English room
+- Staff Offices

-- Maths Room
+- Corridors

 - External cameras showing the street outside.

 Wherever cameras are installed appropriate signage is in place to warn members of the school community that they are under surveillance.
 The signage: